-- Assessed by DLGSC for compliance with the eligibility criteria. - Assessed by DLGSC Grants Assessors against the assessment criteria. - Reviewed by an independent panel for strategic alignment, merit and value for money.
-The panel will comprise two independent DLGSC staff and one independent external assessor with relevant expertise. - Applications outside the planned timelines (out-of-round) will be reviewed by an independent reviewer for strategic alignment, merit, and value for money.
-The reviewer will be a DLGSC staff member with relevant expertise at Manager up to Executive level. - Forwarded to the Minister for Sport and Recreation to approve the recommended applicants as per the relevant funding source legislation. - Successful and unsuccessful applicants will be notified in writing.
-Applicants may not be successful or may not be funded to the full amount requested.
+- DLGSC Grants Administrators will assess applications for compliance with the eligibility criteria. - DLGSC Grants Assessors will conduct a preliminary assessment of eligible applications against the assessment criteria and provide a summary, which may include scores, rankings, funding allocations and rationale, for the assessment panel to consider. - A panel will be formed to conduct an independent review of the assessment process, the preliminary assessment information and ratify recommended applicants to be submitted to the DLGSC Director General for endorsement. - The panel will comprise two independent DLGSC staff and one independent external assessor with relevant expertise. - The DLGSC Director General to endorse the recommended applicants and submit to the Minister for Sport and Recreation for approval. - The Minister for Sport and Recreation to approve the recommended applicants as per the relevant funding source legislation. - Successful and unsuccessful applicants will be notified in writing. - Applicants may not be successful or may not be funded to the full amount requested.